 First Aid: Spider Bites

-Because most spider bites don't fully penetrate human skin, they usually cause only mild reactions.
+Because most spider bites don't go all the way through skin, they usually cause only mild reactions.
 However, black widow and brown recluse spider bites can cause serious reactions and need immediate care.
-Allergic reactions can happen but are rare.
+Allergic reactions to spider bites can happen but are rare.